boseongyun/hw01/README.md

 ## Introduction
 ![me](Michigan.jpg)

 My name is **Boseong Yun** and please feel free to call me **Peter**!
 I am a first-year grdaute student studying public policy at the Harris School of Public Policy.
-I am studying to quantify gender inequalites in text, image, sound, and other kinds of unstructured data.
+I am studying to quantify social and gender inequalites in both traditional and non-traiditional data including text, image, sound, and other kinds of unstructured data.
 Please do not hesitate to talk to me if you have any questions that I can help you with and it is really nice to meet you all!

 ## Reflections